Battle of Amami-Ōshima

-The Battle of Amami-Ōshima, known in Japan as the Spy Ship Incident in the Southwest Sea of Kyūshū (九州南西海域工作船事件, kyūshū-nansei-kaiiki-kōsakusen-jiken), was a six-hour confrontation between the Japan Coast Guard and an armed North Korean vessel on 22 December 2001, taking place near the Japanese island of Amami Ōshima, in the East China Sea.
-The encounter ended in the sinking of the North Korean vessel, which the Japanese authorities later announced was determined to have been a spy craft.
-The encounter took place outside Japanese territorial waters, but within the exclusive economic zone, an area extending 200 nmi from Japanese land, within which Japan can claim exclusive rights to fishing and mineral resources.
+The Battle of Amami-Ōshima, known in Japan as the Spy Ship Incident in the Southwest Sea of Kyūshū (九州南西海域工作船事件, kyūshū-nansei-kaiiki-kōsakusen-jiken), was a six-hour naval confrontation between Japan and North Korea.
+It took place outside Japanese territorial waters, near the Japanese island of Amami Ōshima, in the East China Sea on 22 December 2001.

+The encounter ended in the sinking of the North Korean vessel and the loss of its fifteen crew, which had survived the initial sinking but were left to drown.
+The Japanese authorities later announced the vessel to have been a spy craft.
+Though the encounter took place outside Japanese territorial waters, the vessels were within the exclusive economic zone, an area extending 200 nmi from Japanese land, within which Japan can claim exclusive rights to fishing and mineral resources.

 Background

 An unidentified ship was spotted in Japanese waters on 21 December 2001.
 The armed trawler was detected by a communications station in Kikaijima, Kagoshima, which was under control of the Japanese Defense Intelligence Headquarters.

 In 1999, another North Korean vessel encountered by the Japanese Coast Guard was claimed by Japan to have been a spy craft, though North Korea denied it.

 Battle

-Early the following morning, the ship was chased by four Japan Coast Guard vessels, who ordered it to halt, and fired 25 warning shots upon the ship when those orders were ignored.
+Early the following morning, the ship was chased by four Japanese Coast Guard vessels, who ordered it to halt, and fired 25 warning shots upon the ship when those orders were ignored.
 A six-hour firefight ensued, in which over 1,000 machine gun rounds were fired by both sides; the North Korean crew were said to have wielded shoulder-held rocket launchers.

 The North Korean trawler was meanwhile hit by a number of 20 mm rounds.
 Several explosions not directly related to Japanese attacks rocked the ship before it was sunk.
 According to The Guardian, "fifteen survivors were seen clinging to a buoy in heavy seas, but the Japanese ships were ordered to ignore them because of fears that they would use force to resist capture".
 Two bodies were recovered, thirteen more persons were declared missing and presumed dead several days later.

 The Special Boarding Unit was mobilized to board the ship, but did not do so as they had to wait for official orders from the Japanese Defense Agency.
 The ship sank before such orders arrived.